FlaxEngine/FlaxDocs/manual/ui/text-render/index.md

 **Text Render** is an actor type that renders a 3D text.
 The text can use a custom font and material to perform rendering.
 Shadows casting and receiving is also supported.

+In Editor, if you select the Text Render actor it displays the debug bounds which are:
+* `Orange` - axis-aligned bounding box of the text glyphs characters positions (vertices AABB, see **Local Box** property)
+* `Blue Violet` - layout rectangle of the text that is used to wrap, align and position text characters (see **Bounds** property).

 ## Properties

 ![Text Render Properties](media/properties.png)